 Unfortunately, Anette died in 1999 of a cancerous infection.
 Udo, her husband, donated their collections to the remarkable Bavaria State on the condition that the state would provide a home to the exhibits.
 The Sauerbruch Hutton architectural firm designed the museum’s structure.

 In addition to the couple’s collections, the museum today preserves other art collections of Andy Warhol, sixty of Cy Twombly’s arts, and other works from other artists.

 There’s a special room in the museum specifically housing the 12 collections of the Lepanto cycle painting.
 Kasimir Malevich’s, Joan Miro’s, and Kurt Schwitters’s collections are equally on display.

-There are one hundred and twelve of Pablo Picasso’s illustration books also on display, given that Udo and Anette were also lovers of literature as they were of fine arts.
+One hundred and twelve of Pablo Picasso’s illustration books are also on display, given that Udo and Anette were lovers of literature as they were of fine arts.

 See Related: Things that will Shock you in Germany

 The Museum Five Continents, also known as Five Continents Museum and in German as Museum Fünf Kontinente, is an ethnographic museum that displays non-European artworks.

 Museum Five Continents was formerly referred to as the Bavarian State Museum of Ethnology or, in German, Staatliches Museum für Völkerkunde until 2014, when it acquired a new name.